 Teeth extractions are necessary when the patient has sustained a serious tooth injury or has a severely decayed tooth.
 As dentists, we will consider all treatment options available to preserve the tooth, prior to recommending an extraction.
 At DeRose Dental, the dentists perform an extraction procedure for patients of records.

-When would an extraction be required?
+When would an extraction be recommended?

 How is an extraction done?

-To have a consultation with our dentists, please schedule an online appointment or call us at (262) 634-8662, and we will be happy to help.
+To have a consultation with our dentists, request an appointment online or

 call us at (262) 217-7764, and we will be happy to help!